 As an insurance company, Chubb has a large pool of accumulated premium income that has not been paid out in claims to customers.
 This is known as float.
-Insurers invest premiums as soon as they are collected, to earn interest or other income.
-Chubb had an investment portfolio of $101 billion at the end of the most recent quarter, invested primarily in investment-grade fixed income securities.
-Rising interest rates will boost fixed income yields, and will naturally help Chubb’s earnings growth.
+Insurers invest premiums as soon as they are collected to earn interest or other income.

 Competitive Advantages & Recession Performance

-It is also in strong financial position.
-Chubb is rated AA from Standard & Poor’s, AA from Fitch, and Aa3 from Moody’s, the three major U.S. credit ratings agencies.
-A healthy balance sheet and high credit rating provide the company with the financial security necessary to retain clients and invest for growth.
+It is also in a strong financial position.
+Chubb is rated A by Standard & Poor’s and Aa3 by Moody’s, the major U.S. credit rating agencies.
+Its healthy balance sheet and high credit rating provide the company with financial strength that helps retain clients and invest for growth.

-The insurance industry can be incredibly cyclical.
-As the economy strengths, people tend to have more discretionary capital that can be used to add to their insurance policies.
-As the economy weakens, customers may pull back on their spending.
-This occurred during the last recession for Chubb.
+The insurance industry can be cyclical.
+As the economic strengths, people tend to have more discretionary capital that can be used to add to their insurance policies.
+If the economy weakens, customers may pull back on their spending.
+This occurred during the Great Recession for Chubb.

 - 2007 earnings-per-share of $8.07